Greater One Horned Rhino_

 Threat factors

-Due to the strict protection of the Indian and Nepalese wildlife authorities, the number of large single-horned rhinoceros has increased from around 25 in the last century to nearly six today.
-However, poaching remains high, and success is uncertain without continued support and increased support for conservation efforts in India and Nepal.
+Thanks to the diligent protection efforts led by Indian and Nepalese wildlife authorities, the population of large single-horned rhinoceros has witnessed a remarkable resurgence.
+From a mere 25 individuals in the last century, their numbers have soared to nearly six thousand today.
+However, despite this success, the persistent threat of poaching looms large, underscoring the imperative of sustained conservation support and heightened efforts in India and Nepal.

 Physical Properties

-Size: The larger one-horned rhinoceros is the second largest in the genus Guinea, killed only by white rhinoceros.
+Size: The larger one-horned rhinoceros ranks as the second largest species within the genus Rhinoceros, surpassed only by the white rhinoceros.

 Location and accommodation